jorge3fernandes/City_of_Brockton_R/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+###Coding Style

+The project is mostly writing in R. We follow [Google's R Style Guide](https://google.github.io/styleguide/Rguide.xml) to make the code "easier to read, share, and verify".

 ## Versioning

 <!--